thirdelement/sneaker-dadi/TESTING.md

 - The site can be used conveniently across a range of device types.
 It is responsive due to the use of Bootstrap and media queries.
 See the Responsiveness section for more details.

 #### Add a review
 - The Add Review button is displayed in the Reviews section if the customer is authenticated and has not left a review already.
-There is a one review limit per product for each customer.
+- There is a one review limit per product for each customer.
 - An Edit option is available if the customer has already left a review.
 - If the customer has previously purchased the product the review will show as ‘Verified Purchase’.
-- The customer is unable to delete their review once created.
-It is only Site Owners that have permissions to do this.
+- Only Site Owners have permissions to delete reviews.
 <div align="left"><img src="media/testing/story-siteowner-review.webp"></div>

 #### Receive free delivery